h-rueda/Report4s/README.md

  + The stack trace of exceptions are also logged in order to facilitate error analysis.

- + Different screenshot gathering modes are supported:
+ + Different screenshot gathering strategies are supported:
     + `all`     All screenshots for intercepted webdriver events.
     + `last`    The screenshot of the last step for each `@Test` annotated method.
     + `failed`  The last screenshot of each test failure.